 Norway also regulates the equipment used in common minke whale hunting to help ensure hunter safety and minimize animal suffering.
 This includes requirements for the size and type of harpoon guns, grenade type and charge, the minimum calibre and type of secondary killing rifles, and other equipment.
 All prospective whalers and gunners must pass an obligatory training course, including a shooting course, in order to obtain a licence (NAMMCO 2011a).

 Norway has largely replaced human inspectors with an electronic monitoring system to independently monitor the activities of whalers (NAMMCO 2004, NAMMCO 2005, NAMMCO 2011a).
 The system was fully implemented in 2006.
-The “blue box” unit consists of a control and data logger designed to independently monitor and log hunting activity data provided by an independent GPS (time and position), and different sensors such as shot transducers, strain transducers and heel sensors placed in critical areas and structures of the boat, to detect when and where a whale is shot and taken on board.
+The “blue box” unit consists of a control and data logger designed to independently monitor and log hunting activity data provided by an independent GPS (time and position), as well as different sensors such as shot transducers, strain transducers and heel sensors placed in critical areas and structures of the boat, to detect when and where a whale is shot and taken on board.

 Hunting and Utilisation

-Initially, the catch of common minke whales was small and consumed domestically, averaging about 50 annually before 1950 (Sigurjónsson 1989).
-Gradually, the export market, primarily to Japan, became more important and harvest increased to around 200 annually by 1986, when whaling was discontinued in conformity with the IWC moratorium on commercial whaling which took effect that year.
+Initially, the catch of common minke whales was small and consumed domestically, averaging about 50 animals annually before 1950 (Sigurjónsson 1989).
+Gradually, the export market, primarily to Japan, became more important and harvest increased to around 200 annually by 1986, when whaling was discontinued in conformity with the IWC moratorium on commercial whaling that took effect that year.
 Common minke whaling resumed in 2003 under Scientific Permit and commercial whaling was resumed in 2006.
-Recent commercial harvests have ranged between 40 and 80 whales annually.
+Over the last decade, commercial harvests have ranged between 40-80 whales annually.
 The Icelandic catch of common minke whales is taken by vessels operating in coastal waters, from the CIC small area of the Central Stock.

 Common minke whaling in Iceland is carried by small fishing vessels using harpoon cannons with exploding penthrite grenades; methods identical to those used in Norway.
-The catch is processed at sea as in Norway.
+The catch is also processed at sea as in Norway.